anshulk-cmu/cultural-alignment-study/README.md

 4. **DOSA Alignment**: Score > 0.6 on cultural artifacts
 5. **OR-Bench Safety**: Δ refusal rate < 20%
 6. **CCIS**: ≥5 features with CCIS > 1.5, p < 0.001

 ---

+## Limitations & Considerations

+### Methodological Limitations
+- **Seed Dependence**: SAE features show variation across random initialization seeds; reproducibility requires fixed seeds and multiple runs
+- **Reconstruction-Sparsity Tradeoff**: The balance between reconstruction quality and sparsity means some semantic information may be compressed
+- **Feature Interpretability**: Reliance on LLM-based labeling introduces subjective assessment and potential biases
+- **Single Model Family**: Validation limited to Qwen 1.5 models; generalization to other architectures remains to be tested

+### Scope Limitations
+- **Cultural Coverage**: Focus on Indian cultural markers; framework may need adaptation for other cultural contexts
+- **Dataset Scale**: 40K samples may not capture full diversity of cultural representations
+- **Layer Selection**: Analysis of layers 6, 12, 18 provides sampling but not complete coverage of model depth

+### Causal Claims
+- Phase 5 causal validation is ongoing; current findings represent correlational patterns in learned representations
+- Identifiability guarantees depend on assumptions about distribution shifts and feature independence
+- Causal sufficiency testing may not detect all confounding pathways

+---

+## Computational Requirements

+### Training Infrastructure
+- **Phase 1 (Activation Extraction)**: ~1.5 hours on 1× A100 GPU (40GB)
+- **Phase 2 (SAE Training)**: ~3 hours on 3× A100 GPUs (total 9 SAE models)
+- **Phase 2.5 (Feature Labeling)**: ~4 hours on 4× A100 GPUs with Qwen models
+- **Storage**: ~50GB for activations, models, and analysis outputs

+### Memory Requirements
+- Activation caching: 16GB RAM minimum
+- SAE training: 40GB GPU memory per SAE
+- Feature labeling: 80GB GPU memory for Qwen inference

+---